Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

-After 5 m of Fe the neutron flux is reduced to $\approx 10^{-35}$ neutrons/proton/MeV.
+5 m of Fe reduces the neutron rate to $\approx 10^{-35}$ neutrons/proton .
 This value is much lower than was obtained for the KamLAND shielding.
 The neutron attenuation in iron recorded in these simulations is shown in Figure~\ref{fig:n-transmission}.
+For the single-flash elastic scattering channel we anticipate a signal rate of $\sim 7000$ events over 4 years~\cite{Alonso:2021kyu}(the double-flash IBD signal size is much larger) or $\sim 7\times 10^{-23}$ events per proton, so this shielding is more than adequate to render neutron-induced background negligible.